 Lauterbrunnen Valley: no other love can beat this

 I love many different parts of Switzerland but if I have to name just one place – it would be Lauterbrunnen Valley.
 Lauterbrunnen always reminds me that while I love sea and water, it is the mountains that I am truly in love with.
-Lauterbrunnen is a very small town (that you can cross on foot in literally five minutes) sitting right on a beautiful valley down from the famous peaks of Switzerland including Eiger and Jungfrau.
-Its unique location makes it a perfect base for many outdoor activities.
-Among those various activities, my favorite is to get up early and go on a bike ride through the valley when there is no one else around (except for some wingsuit jumpers that I ran into during my last trip!) – the entire valley is surrounded by wildflowers and also waterfalls.
+Lauterbrunnen is a very small town (that you can cross on foot in literally five minutes) sitting on a beautiful valley down from the famous peaks of Switzerland including Eiger and Jungfrau.
+Its unique location makes it a perfect base for many outdoor activities and both challenging and easy hikes.
+Among those various activities, my favorite is to get up early and go on a bike ride through the valley when there is no one else around (except for some wingsuit jumpers that I ran into during my last trip!).
+The entire valley is surrounded by wildflowers and also waterfalls (hence the German name).
 It sure feels dreamy.

 If you are looking for a tranquil weekend and you are for up hikes/bike rides in beautiful surroundings – Lauterbrunnen is the place to go.
 There are numerous hikes ranging from easy to difficult and the roads are so well marked that it is practically impossible to get lost.
 I would recommend to go during May or in the beginning of June as I understand that the area gets quite packed during the main summer season.